HaniefAnwarH/phonebook_app/README.md

 g++ -o phonebook main.cpp Person.cpp Phonebook.cpp FileManager.cpp
 ```

-### Using Code::Blocks or Dev-C++
-1. Create a new project (Console Application)
-2. Add all .cpp and .h files to the project
-3. Build and run

 ### Using Visual Studio
 1. Create a new C++ Console Application project
 2. Add all source files to the project